jukujala/R-data-pipe/README.md

 ## Transformations supported by this R package

-This R package implements some transformations:
+This R package implements following predefined transformations:

   * `getCategTransform` processes a categorical input column: